 Currently, students are working with industry and government partners to develop new biofuels, green vehicles and aircraft, advanced propulsion systems, renewable energy sources and unmanned autonomous systems, just to name a few.

 Embry-Riddle Aeronautical University has a strong research initiative to foster a research and development rich community among faculty and staff with R&D expected to double within the next 5 to 10 years.

-The current construction of a 90-acre Aerospace Research and Technology Park in Daytona Beach will give local students and faculty the hands-on ability to find solutions to real-world problems.
-With an experimental aerodynamics laboratory and wind tunnel in the works, the Research Park is poised to attract aerospace, aviation, engineering and technological industry leaders from across the globe.
+The Congressman John Mica Engineering and Aerospace Innovation Complex at Embry-Riddle Research Park is a 90-acre Aerospace Research and Technology Park being built in Daytona Beach.
+The MicaPlex will give local students and faculty the hands-on ability to find solutions to real-world problems.
+With an experimental aerodynamics laboratory and wind tunnel in the works, the MicaPlex is poised to attract aerospace, aviation, engineering and technological industry leaders from across the globe.

-The Research Park will be a great addition to the facilities already in place for students and faculty looking to take their careers to the next level such as the Eagle Flight Research Center and Hybrid Propulsion Systems Facility, the Robertson Flight Simulator Center (Prescott), the university's new 1-meter Ritcher-Chrétien telescope, and the FAA NextGen Programs.
+The Research Park will be a great addition to the facilities already in place for students and faculty looking to take their careers to the next level such as the Eagle Flight Research Center and Hybrid Propulsion Systems Facility, the Robertson Aircraft Accident Investigation Laboratory (Prescott), the university's new 1-meter Ritcher-Chrétien telescope, and the FAA NextGen Programs.

 The NextGen facility houses technology that is being developed which will support the nation's expanding air transportation needs into the rest of this century.
 Research at the facility will contribute to reducing fuel consumption and associated emissions, improving situational awareness for pilots, and providing safer and more efficient passenger service.

 ResearchER is published twice annually (Spring and Fall) and highlights some of the research happening at Embry-Riddle Aeronautical University.